In my experience, young children start whining after about 14 minutes in the car. It’s really fun to listen to.

 Best Activity Books for 3, 4, and 5-Year Olds

-Activity books are also an excellent go-to activity when you’re traveling.
+Activity books are also an excellent go-to when you’re traveling.
 It’s okay if your kid’s not a fan of coloring — many of these books offer different activities to keep them entertained, such as tracing letters, making tape art, or practicing fastening zippers, snaps, or buttons.
 Without further ado, here are a few favorite toddler activity books:

 “Airplanes go zoom” is very apropos: the airport theme offers a great opportunity to speak with your child about planes, the runway, the control tower, and all the other fun happenings at the airport.
 These stickers are reusable, so they can be applied over and over again… or you can just sit back and enjoy the silence while your tot plays.
 We like that option too.